Amershan/ProjectE164/README.md

 gcc
 git

-Dependencie installation on Ubuntu or debian based linux:
+#Dependencie installation on Ubuntu or debian based linux:

 ```sh
 $ sudo apt-get update
 $ curl -sL https://deb.nodesource.com/setup | sudo bash -
 $ sudo apt-get install python2.7.6 postgresql make gcc git
 ```

+#Database setup
+in the dbBackup folder there are two files. dbwouser.sql - dump without the owner user testDB.sql - full dump with owner data

+If you are importing the 2nd one you need to create project sql user with the password project.
+If you are using the first one, you need to alter the config/connections.js accordingly to your sql database settings

 #Usage